madjugglers/pattern-book/02_three_person_patterns.md

 When a juggler moves to the other side, he or she cuts across in front of the old feeder, and turns around to pass to the new feeder.

-History: Turbo is a pattern that developed from Bruno's Nightmare.
-Bruno's Nightmare was desinged without a specific count and the 18 throw version, the same number as the turbo, is called Bruno's Nightmare Turbo.
-The difference between Bruno's Nightmare Turbo and Turbo is when you turn.
+History: We're not sure.
+Turbo may have developed inadvertently when in the early 90's we tried, unsuccessfully, to recreate  Bruno's Nightmare from faulty memory.
+The main difference between Bruno's Nightmare and Turbo is when you turn.
 In Turbo you turn before entering the middle.
-In Bruno's Nightmare you turn after exiting the middle.
+In Bruno's Nightmare you turn after exiting the middle, which lengthens the cycle and makes the pattern easier by some measures.
+There is also variations of
+Bruno's Nightmare that we've heard about but we don't juggle.

 To learn the Turbo, start by practicing a regular feed change sides.
 Then learn